VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 5/README.md

 ## Create Models

-Please download MakingRaceTrack3DSMax.pdf in week 5 folder.
-Following the tutorial to create your own racing track.
+Please download ExportObjFileFrom3DSMax.pdf in week 5 folder.
+Following the tutorial to export your own model to a OBJ file in 3DSMax.
-You also can watch youtube video embedded in the PDF and following the video tutorial.

 In the end, please export texture coordinates if you have applied texture to the object.

-You are also welcome to use Blender to create the racing track if you prefer to.
+You are also welcome to use Blender to create your own model if you prefer to.

 ## Import OBJ file